FoxerLee/Transformer-Vis/README.md

 ## Some Charts from Transofrmers-Vis

+We use D3 to complish the visualization.

+All visualization codes can be found at https://observablehq.com/@wmx567?tab=notebooks

 ### Max matrix

 Max matrix is used to detect outlier points.
 It will help users to find the most contributed words or dimensions in model.